eighty20results/pmpro-import-members-from-csv/README.md

 Basically, the 'inactive' status will only apply to the order record (if it's created, see above) and *not* to the user's membership status.

-`NOTE: Assigning a membership level for a user will cause them to be given an active membership on the site when the import operation is complete, regardless of the value supplied for the `<br />'membership_status' column.
+**NOTE:** Assigning a membership level for a user will cause them to be given an active membership on the site when the import operation is complete, regardless of the value supplied for the 'membership_status' column.

 ## How do I import an existing payment plan (recurring billing plan) for a user?